 The project involves training approximately 150 students, research fellows, and new investigators in improved study designs over the course of 5 years.
 It will be accomplished in collaboration with a Stakeholder Council composed of international experts, local, national, and international organisations, patients, healthcare professionals, and policy makers.
 Patients will constitute more than half of the Council’s membership.
 The project will also involve a Mentee Forum consisting of all the funded mentees.

 The Chair will provide scholarship funding for up to 7 postdoctoral fellows and up to 12 graduate students, offer direct pilot funding to kickstart novel projects, develop an exchange program to enhance multidisciplinarity and create opportunities for long-term collaboration/capacity building.
 In addition, a yearly summer school conducted by world-renowned experts will focus on hands-on activities, plenary sessions, and workshop activities, including opportunities to learn, network, share, workshop, and establish strong collaborative ties across the globe.
-The Inaugural IBTN Summer School will be the first edition of this initiative and will take place in Montréal, Canada, from May 21 to 26 2018.
+The Inaugural IBTN Summer School was the first edition of this initiative and took place in Montréal, Canada, from May 21 to 26 2018.
+The second edition will be offered in French, also in Montréal, from May 12 to 17, 2019.

 Key partners for this project include Concordia University and CIUSSS-NIM at the local level, the Québec SPOR Support Unit and the Réseau de recherche sur la santé cardiométabolique, le diabète et l’obésité at the provincial level, Diabetes Canada and Hypertension Canada at the national level, and the International Behavioural Trials Network and CEPS Platform at the international level.
 These organisations will provide expertise, skill, and support for both patient-oriented research and innovative behavioural trial design.